elk-zone/elk/CONTRIBUTING.md

 Refer also to https://github.com/antfu/contribute.

-For guidelines on contributing to the documentation, refer to the README at https://github.com/elk-zone/elk/tree/main/docs.
+For guidelines on contributing to the documentation, refer to the [docs README](./docs/README.md).

 ### Online